Parade with Pride

 Parade Route and Times

-It will travel through York city centre and along Bishopthorpe Road, arriving at the York Pride Festival site on the Knavesmire between 12.00 noon and 12.30pm.
+The Parade will depart at 12:00 noon, making its way through York city centre and along Bishopthorpe Road, arriving at the York Pride Festival site at the Racecourse on the Knavesmire at1:30pm (approx.).

 A full map of the Parade route will be published closer to the event.